 Hypothesis 2 predicted that formal kinship caregivers, who receive Foster Kinship navigator program services, will be statistically and significantly more likely to not experience a placement disruption than their counterparts who do not receive Foster Kinship navigator program services (placement stability).
 As with the first hypothesis, hypothesis 2 was also supported.
-The intervention group was 2.99 times more likely not to experience a placement disruption than the comparison group (b-weight = 1.10, p < .05).
-The Cohen's d for this finding was .60 (see Table 24).
+The intervention group was 2.839 times more likely not to experience a placement disruption than the comparison group (b-weight = 1.043, p < .05).
+Similar to the first outcome, the standardized mean difference effect size for this outcome was also calculated using the Cox transformation (Sánchez-Meca, Marín-Martínez, & Chacón-Moscoso, 2003) (see Table 23).
 Jointly, these two findings offer consistent evidence for the outcome efficacy of Foster Kinship's navigator program.
 As such, this outcome evaluation is the first known quantitative study to report statistically significant findings for a navigator program using a quasi-experimental research design with matched groups.

-5.5 SUMMARY
+5.5 Summary